chanduwala/WorkdaysManagement/README.md

 Open the browser and open `http://localhost:4200/`

-There are so many improvements that can be done to this application, This is what I could do in a half a day :)
+There are so many improvements that can be done to this application, This is what I could do in a half day :)